osrf/gazebo_user_guide/src/started_interfaces_plugin.md

 {
 ~~~

-The `gazebo/gazebo.hh` file includes a set basic gazebo functions.
-The `gazebo/common/common.hh` file includes a set common gazebo header files.
+The `gazebo/gazebo.hh` file includes a set of basic Gazebo functions.
+The `gazebo/common/common.hh` file includes a set of common Gazebo header files.
 It doesn't include `gazebo/physics/physics.hh`, `gazebo/rendering/rendering.hh`, and `gazebo/sensors/sensors.hh` as those should be included on a case by case basis.
 Lastly, `<stdio.hh>` is necessary for the use of printf.
 Also, all plugins must be in the `gazebo` namespace.

 ~~~
   class HelloWorld : public WorldPlugin